rgopalan01/Self-Improving-Voice-Agent/README.md

 # ElevenLabs Self-Improving Voice Agent

-A hackathon starter for building voice AI agents that learn and improve from every conversation using ElevenLabs Conversational AI.
+A starter for building voice AI agents that learn and improve from every conversation using ElevenLabs Conversational AI.

 ## Quick Start